Research Robots Humanoid Applications Industries Technology Contact

 How do I calibrate a Hall Effect current sensor?

-Zero-current calibration involves reading the sensor output when no current is flowing to determine the offset.
-Gain calibration involves passing a known reference current through the sensor and adjusting the scaling factor in software to match the expected output.
+Zero-current calibration means reading the sensor with no current flowing to nail down the offset.
+For gain, you run a known reference current through it and tweak the software's scaling to hit the expected output.